BestieMods/BestieMods/README.md

 - 💞️ I’m looking to collaborate on mod menus for gorilla tag
 - 📫 How to reach me: Sorry, just commment or something
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am creating a mod menu called BestiGui!
+Also making a fork of IIDK's stupid menu to add extra mods

 <!---
 BestieMods/BestieMods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.